ntlinh16/antidotedb-eval/README.md

 ## Introduction

-The flow of the experiment follows [An experiment workflow with cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).
+The flow of this experiment follows [an experiment workflow with cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).

 The `create_combs_queue()` function creates a list of combinations from the given parameters in the _exp_setting_antidotedb_fmke_g5k_ file which are (1) the number of concurrent clients connects to the database and (2) the number of iterations.

-The `setup_env()` function (1) makes a reservation for the required infrastructure; and then (2) deploys a Kubernetes cluster to managed all AntidoteDB and FMKe services which are deployed by using containers.
+The `setup_env()` function (1) makes a reservation for the required infrastructure; and then (2) deploys a Kubernetes cluster to managed all AntidoteDB and FMKe services which are deployed by using Docker containers.

 The `run_exp_workflow()` function performs 6 steps of a run of this experiment scenario which described detail in the following figure.
 With each successful run, a new directory will be created to store the results.